dtinth/fiery/README.md

     <UI.NavBar title="My Guestbook">
       <UI.NavBar.Item label="Contact" />
       {/* Subscribe to the authentication state.
-          We use the Render Props technique to localize updates to a single <UI.NavBar.Item /> component. */}
+          NOTE: We use the Render Props technique here to localize updates to a single <UI.NavBar.Item /> component without requiring a new React component. */}
       <fiery.Auth>
         {/* `authState` contains `loading`, `failed`, and `data` properties. */}
         {authState =>